Yttrium-tYcLief/sod-guides/enclave/boss2.md

 She has a few abilities:

 ### [Unwavering Blade](https://www.wowhead.com/classic/spell=1232389/unwavering-blade)
 She'll cast this on the tank periodically, dramatically increasing the damage they take.
-Either use defensives or tank-swap.
+Tank-swap immediately.
 Lasts 25 seconds.

 ### [Stock Break](https://www.wowhead.com/classic/spell=1232637/stock-break)
-She will cast this periodically, hitting 3 players for 95% of their health.
-Just keep the raid topped up and be ready to heal quickly after it goes out.
-If it hits a player below 95%, they will be reduced to 1 HP.
-It does not kill them by itself.
-This might be interruptable - [need confirmation](https://www.reddit.com/r/classicwow/comments/1jwmob0/scarlet_enclave_raid_guide_textonly/).
+She targets 3 players and hits them for 95% of their maximum health, reducing them to 1 health if they're below 95% health beforehand but never killing them.
+These players are then stunned for a few seconds, but made temporarily invulnerable.
+Heal them up before the invulnerability wears off.

 ### [Rose's Thorn](https://www.wowhead.com/classic/spell=1232390/roses-thorn)
 She will charge into players, and afflict Rose's Thorn on her target.
 This puts a bleed on a player until they're healed to full, similar to BWL Red Trial.
 The bleed doesn't deal too much damage as long as it's not left unchecked.